In this tutorial, I will be going through the steps on how to set up a Raspberry Pi VPN server using the OpenVPN software.

-Below are all the bits and pieces that I used for this Raspberry Pi VPN server tutorial, there is nothing super special that you will need to be able to complete this.
+Below are all the bits and pieces that I made use of for this Raspberry Pi VPN server tutorial, there is nothing super special that you will need to be able to complete this.

 For starters, make sure you actually do need a VPN before you start setting this up, as it can act as a gateway into your home network.

 If you do intend on using a VPN make sure all the computers on your home network are secure, and that you aren’t sharing anything within your local network that you wouldn’t want someone gaining access to.